A Simple Strategy to Boost Your Profits While Limiting Your Risk

 If the option writer already owns the underlying security when the trade is opened, it is said to be covered.

-So if a trader owns 100 shares of Apple (Nasdaq: AAPL), they could write one covered call against those shares.
+So if a trader owns 100 shares of Apple (NSDQ: AAPL), they could write one covered call against those shares.
 If AAPL rises above the strike price before the exercise date, the buyer could exercise the option.
 The shares are sold from the option writer’s account at the strike price.
 The covered call position would lead to a small premium collected and a sale of AAPL at a price the writer agreed to accept.

 How Traders Use Covered Calls